Dacili/Angular-Website/README.md

 - messages about success or fails were done with side notifications
 - checkout...

 Frontend was created using Angular8, while backend was created using .NET Core.
-For database was used SQL Server management studio.
+Backend has multi tier architecture realization.
+For database manipulations Entity framework was used.

 ![alt text](https://github.com/Dacili/Angular-Website/blob/master/oneProductDetails.PNG)
 ![alt text](https://github.com/Dacili/Angular-Website/blob/master/cart.PNG)